ted-spence-avalara/developer-dot/_posts/2018-10-01-better-ui-components.md

 * Using custom tags and attributes is officially supported!
 This is how custom HTML is supposed to be done
 * Doing so sets you up for future improvements.
 Let’s get into that now

 Creating and sharing custom components is a commitment.
 Your components will evolve and have new capabilities added to them over time just like the standard ones.
-Let’s look at the possible evolution of a custom Alert (aka Callout) component:
+Let's look at the possible evolution of a custom Alert component (aka Callout):

 Original design:
 ```html